How To Contact Swift River Fly Fishing:

 Wood and Canvas American Angler Canoe

-Swift River Fly Fishing will invoice you via email if you wish to pay by check or via PayPal if you wish to pay by credit card.
+Swift River Fly Fishing will invoice via PayPal if you wish to pay by credit or debit card.

 Swift River Fly Fishing offers three models of wooden canoes, designed specifically for anglers, with the stability to make them suitable for fly-fishing and water fowling.
 Wooden canoes have a great tradition, with wood and canvas replacing the birch bark construction of Native American origin in the mid 19th century.
 Wood and epoxy is more recent and valued for showing the natural elegance of the wood while minimizing weight.
 Canoes build by either method last a lifetime.
 Enjoy the beauty of a uniquely American watercraft.

-Cranberry Warden's Worry With Amber Shellac Bottom (color may be appear true on all monitors)
+Cranberry Warden's Worry With Amber Shellac Bottom (color may not appear true on all monitors)

 Blue Warden's Worry

-The Dry Fly Special Canoe Rod is a 6 weight intended to cast large dry flies with excellent range and accuracy.
+The Dry Fly Special Canoe Rod is a 5/6 weight intended to cast large dry flies with range and accuracy.
 The taper is similar to the early Leonard 50 1⁄2 with size 16 and 11 ferrules, for a medium dry fly action.
-The ferrules are oxidized and the grip a 6.5 inch cigar design.
-Order with either up or down locking reel seat.
-Wraps are olive green with burgundy trim and intermediates.
+Ferrules are oxidized and the grip a 6.5 inch cigar design, with up or down locking reel seat.
+Wraps are olive green with burgundy trim.

 Badger Canoe Paddles

 The right canoe paddle of the right length and design makes all the difference, whether on a short pleasure cruise or a long trip.
-The right paddle reduces fatigue and increases both comfort and efficiency.
-Badger Paddles of Huntsville Ontario makes the paddles for Swift River, each one hand crafted and based on a traditional and proven design.
+The right paddle reduces fatigue and increases comfort and efficiency.
+Badger Paddles of Huntsville Ontario makes hand crafted paddles based on traditional and proven designs.
 Most are built from ash, a few from maple.
 Specialty woods such as cherry and walnut are available by special order.
 Each design, while acceptable for most uses, is best suited for specific roles.

 Those based on traditional Beaver tail shapes (a wider blade) are best for shorter trips, stronger paddlers and stern use.
 Otter tail shaped paddles (longer slimmer blades) are better stuited to bow paddlers or any use of several hours per day.
 Voyaguer style paddles are valued for long wilderness trips and pushing off from rocks or shallows bottoms.
 Stealth paddles are prized by those who enjoy specialty strokes and moving in close to birds and wildlife or fish in shallow water.

-Badger Paddles uses its own specially formulated oil finish, making it easier to refresh the finish whenever needed.
-The waterproof oil finish gives the wood a beautiful, antique look.
-Buy two paddles and Swift River will include a free can of Badger Paddle Oil.
+Badger Paddles use their own specially formulated oil finish, making it easier to refinish whenever needed.
+The waterproof oil gives the wood a beautiful, antique look.
+Buy two paddles and Swift River will include a free can of Paddle Oil.
 Otherwise cans are $12.75 each.
-Varnished paddles can be requested if preferred.
-All Badger Paddles come with a paddle sock for protection when not in use.
+Varnished paddles on request.
+All paddles come with a paddle sock for protection.

 The Badger Tail is based on the beaver tail design with a wide, tapered blade to move more water and serve as a good stern rudder.
 The original beaver tail design is attributed to the Penobscot, Passamaquoddy and Iroquois.
 The wide bottom of the blade moves deep water for a fluid stroke. $120